elephantscale/es-training-new/course-outlines/AI/Generative-AI-for-Everyone.md

 ## Course Description

 * Large Language Models (LLM) are taking the world by storm.
-It can be ChatGPT, Claude, or Bard, but AI doubling productivity in many occupation.
+It can be ChatGPT, Claude, or Bard, but AI is doubling productivity in many occupations.
 * This course covers AI and Generative AI landscape, with the deep-down on the implementation.

 ## Audience